alessandro-fazzi/i_do_not_need_interactor/narration/README.md

   business workflow does is easier and faster.
 - you can - but are not forced to - use the dot notation to access data, since `Struct`s naturally have reader and writer methods.
-- defining methods directly in the context
+- defining methods directly on the context

 > ![TIP]
 > For fun and science, you may want to try our special refinement: